Senior Vice President of Global Philanthropic Engagement

 “Supporters of Compassion’s sponsorship program are nothing short of essential in accomplishing the work we do with our church partners across the globe.
 My vision for a Compassion that will meet previously unreached needs, is to globalize to a technologically savvy world the needs that can be met with broader actionable efforts to a knowledgeable, eager and engaged audience, ready to grow the Kingdom of God with us.”

-Raised in inner city Chicago, Mark’s desire to help children was influenced by the example of his parents, who operated an outreach organization for homeless men living on the city’s streets.
-He became a Compassion child sponsor at age 18.
-Through this one-to-one sponsor relationship, Mark was inspired by the organization’s unique holistic approach to meeting the physical, economic, educational and spiritual needs of a child living in poverty.
-The next year, Mark began his more than 35-year career at Compassion that has included ever-expanding roles in information technology, project management, customer service and marketing.
+Raised in inner city Chicago, Mark’s desire to help children was influenced by the example of his parents, who operated a rescue mission for homeless men living on the city’s streets.
+He became a Compassion sponsor at the age of 18.
+Through this one-to-one sponsor relationship, Mark was inspired by the organization’s unique holistic approach to meeting the physical, economic, educational and spiritual needs of a child living in poverty and subsequently joined the ministry as a staff member.

 Mark and his wife Joey have been married since 1979.
 They have a son and daughter-in-law and two grandchildren.